Jiandao: History

 Many different states and tribes succeeded each other in ruling the area during ancient times.
-These included Buyeo, Goguryeo and Goguryeo's successor state Balhae.
-Goguryeo was a country that controlled northern Korea and southern Manchuria, being widely regarded as one of the Three Kingdoms of Korea.
-Balhae was a state that existed in the area during the Tang dynasty in China and the Unified Silla Period in Korea.
+These included Buyeo, Goguryeo, and Goguryeo's successor state Balhae.
+Goguryeo, one of the Three Kingdoms of Korea, controlled northern Korea and southern Manchuria, including the territory known as Gando/Jiandao.
+Balhae was a state that existed in the area during the Tang dynasty in China and the Unified Silla period in Korea.
 China emphasizes Balhae's temporary tributary relationship to the Tang, while Korea emphasizes that Balhae was a successor state and a cultural extension of Goguryeo.

 Balhae was destroyed by the Khitan Liao dynasty in 926, and was formally annexed in 936.
-Over the next nine to ten centuries the region was administered by the Liao (Khitans), Jin (Jurchens), Yuan (Mongols), Ming and finally, the Qing, which was established by Manchus.
-Eventually, the Qing dynasty succeeded in unifying China by replacing the Ming dynasty.
+Over the next nine to ten centuries the region was administered by the Liao (Khitans), Jin (Jurchens), Yuan (Mongols), Ming, and then the Qing.

 In 1712, the border between Qing and Joseon was formally demarcated.
-For years, Qing officials did not allow people to move to Northeastern China, as it believed that should a Han majority government rise again in parts of China south of the Great Wall, the Manchus could retreat to their original homeland.
+For years, Qing officials did not allow people to move to Northeastern China, as they believed that should a Han majority government rise again in parts of China south of the Great Wall, the Manchus could then retreat to their original homeland.
 Joseon officials also did not allow its subjects to move to Northeastern China.
-These governmental regulations, with the general marshy nature of the area, left these lands north of the Tumen River relatively undeveloped and the region was sparsely populated by Manchu tribes for a long time.
+These governmental regulations, along with the general marshy nature of the area, left these lands north of the Tumen River relatively undeveloped; and the region was sparsely populated by Manchu tribes for a long time.
 Qing officials regularly inspected this region and occasional Korean intruders were detained and sent back to Korea.
-However, by the late 19th century, peasants in northern Korea migrated to northeast China to flee famine and poverty.
-Even more arrived as refugees when Japan invaded Korea in 1894.
+However, by the late 19th century, peasants in northern Korea were migrating to northeast China to flee famine and poverty.
+More arrived as refugees when Japanese forces entered Korea in 1894 during the First Sino-Japanese War.